-The phenotypic uniformity was impressive.
-Usually when you grow from seed you’ll get at least two phenotypes if not more.
-The indoor and outdoor Lemongrass plants were virtually identical in leaf size and shape, leaf color, and scent, but the outdoor plants grew faster and were 2-4 feet taller than the indoor plants.
+The indoor and outdoor Lemongrass plants were virtually identical in leaf size and shape, leaf color, and scent, but the outdoor plants grew faster and were 2-6 feet taller than the indoor plants.
 The strain handled outdoor conditions well, even in the searing summer heat and intense summer sun in a humid climate sun.

 The outdoor Lemongrass plants which had been planted in mid-May started pre-flowering the first week of July under nearly 15 hours of total light per day.
 We have a climate-controlled greenhouse with blackout cloth, and force-flowered them beginning the second week of July.
 Pennington’s website says Lemongrass only needs 50 days in bloom phase, but indoors our Lemongrass was ready for harvest in 60 days and outdoors it took 63 days.

 Lemongrass colas weren’t huge, pyramid-shaped or thick like you’d expect from a strain described as 70% Indica.
 In circumference, they were much more like Sativa buds, except that they were more densely developed and had stacks of resin glands.

 Outdoors and under LED lights that included a customized, tuned spectrum and UV-B, the Lemongrass buds put off a heavenly scent starting in peak bloom and continuing to flushing.
 The scent varies depending on how many weeks in bloom phase and how many hours the lights have been on.